redbadger/crux/README.md

 ### Application Shell

-The enclosing "Platform native shell" is written using the language appropriate for the platform, and acts as the runtime environment within which all the non-pure tasks are performed.
+The enclosing platform native "Shell" is written using the language appropriate for the platform, and acts as the runtime environment within which all the non-pure tasks are performed.
 From the perspective of the core, the shell is the platform on which the core runs.

 ## Communication Between the Application Shell and the Core